PhilipZeratul/ImageCutter/README.md

 4. Hit 'Space' on keyboard to get the threshold result and save image to disk.
 5. You can hit 'ESC' to reselect a rectangle.
 6. Hit 'ESC' to exit the application.

+runImageCutter is a shell script for running ImageCutter.py with all the images in Pictures folder.